rfribeiro/mask-detector/README.md

 The Covid-19 changed our lives and has changed our habits and also because of it many of us entered social isolation.

-There are cities and places like marts, supermarkets, etc that it is an obligation to use mask when you are on the streets or inside them.
+There are cities that are an obligation to use a mask when you are on the streets and also places like marts, supermarkets, etc that you have to use masks when you are inside of them.

-Thinking about this problem, my idea is to create software to predict if a person is using a mask or not.
+Thinking about this problem, my idea is to create software to automatically detect if a person is using a mask or not.

 The objective of this project is to train a deep convolutional neural network on images collected from the internet to check if a person is using a mask or not.